-Scorn will reportedly feature different “regions” that are unique from each other, with its own set of characters, puzzles, and over-arching theme.
+Scorn will reportedly feature different “regions” that are unique form each other, with its own set of characters, puzzles, and over-arching theme.
 Players will also be able to explore each region depending on how they want.
 This means that exploration won’t be linear, similar to how Metroidvania games work.

 With an in-game world that’s reportedly design around throwing players “into the world”, Scorn would be a perfect launch title for the Xbox Series X if it releases around Halloween.